PLCnext/MqttGdsConnector/README.md

 $ cmake --build /home/tcs-user/Documents/projects/MqttGdsConnector/build/axcf2152-2019.3 --config Debug --target install -- -j 3
 ```

-## Installing manualy
+## Installing manually
-**Note:** The follwoing steps are only needed when you build the application by yourself without using the PLCnext Store.
+**Note:** The following steps are only needed when you build the application from source without using the PLCnext Store.
 Phoenix Contact recommend the usage of the PLCnext Store.

 **Note:** The MQTT GDS Connector uses the Remote Service Call (RSC) service published by the MQTT Client component, which must be running on the target.
-When the MQTT Client app is deployed via the PLCnext Store are the needed RSC services automaticaly deployed and loaded.
+When the MQTT Client app is deployed via the PLCnext Store, this RSC service is automatically deployed and loaded.

 1. Copy the contents of `external/deploy/axcf2152` to `/usr/local` on the target.
 1. Copy `libGdsConnector.so` to `/usr/local/lib` on the target.